rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 /Carol -->

-For now, our handling of the stream consists of calling `unwrap` to terminate our program if the stream has any errors, and if there aren't any errors, then print a message.
-We'll add more functionality for the success case in the next Listing.
+For now, our handling of the stream consists of calling `unwrap` to terminate our program if the stream has any errors, and if there aren’t any errors, then print a message.
+We’ll add more functionality for the success case in the next Listing.
 Receiving errors from the `incoming` method when a client connects to the server is possible because we’re not actually iterating over connections, we’re iterating over *connection attempts*.
 The connection might not be